Varnez/varnez.github.io/_posts/2022-10-10-new-journey.md

 system and trying to adapt the teaching from the field of Psychometrics into a mean to evaluate the generalization (addressed straightforward as Intelligence itself) capabilities of an artificial system.

-Also, again in the second article, Robert Tjarko Lange points to a very interesting point when summaryzing the different key insights on prior efforts on solving [the challenge](https://github.com/fchollet/ARC) that Chollet proposed along with his paper:
+Also, again in the second article, Robert Tjarko Lange points to a very interesting point when summarizing the different key insights on prior efforts on solving [the challenge](https://github.com/fchollet/ARC) that Chollet proposed along with his paper:

 > Core knowledge is hard to encode.
 Relational deep learning and geometric deep learning provide promising perspectives but are still in their infant stages.
 We are far from being able to emulate evolution with meta-learning.